OctopusDeploy/blog/blog/2021-02/spacex-and-devops/index.md

 This slide compares four HLSs (Heavy Launch Systems / really big rockets): one existing, one historical, and two under development:

 - Falcon Heavy, SpaceX’s currently operating rocket.
-- Saturn V, which took Neil, Buzz and Michael to the moon in 1969.
+- Saturn V, which took Neil, Buzz, and Michael to the moon in 1969.
 - Space Launch System (SLS), under development by NASA and Boeing.
 - Starship Super Heavy, under development by SpaceX.

-For those readers who are not up on their space lingo, LEO means Low Earth Orbit, means TLI is Trans-Lunar Injection (a bigger orbit that gets you close to the moon).
+For those readers who are not up on their space lingo, LEO means Low Earth Orbit, and TLI is Trans-Lunar Injection (a bigger orbit that gets you close to the moon).

 ![Comparing 4 HLSs.
 Credit: Tim Dodd, The Everyday Astronaut](super_heavy_lift_launcher_capabilities.jpg)